-Every fish is different.
-And the longer you fish, the more you learn about what it takes to catch a certain fish on a certain day.
-They are each unique and perhaps that’s why fish are so fascinating.
+Every fish is unique and perhaps that’s why fish are so fascinating.
 Looking through some old photographs recently, I was reminded of the lessons different fish have taught me about angling (and my addiction to it).
-Although I have never believed “fishing is life,” I have grown keenly aware that the pleasure fishing brings often relies on many of the same things that help us live fulfilling lives- patience, problem-solving, compassion, enthusiasm, tolerance, planning, self-reliance, endurance… In that respect, fish and the simple act of fishing are compelling.
+Although I have never really believed “fishing is life,” I have grown keenly aware of the pleasure fishing brings and how it depends on many of the same things that help us live fulfilling lives- patience, problem-solving, compassion, enthusiasm, tolerance, planning, self-reliance, endurance… In that respect, fish and the simple act of fishing are compelling.
 Looking back on all the time I have spent fishing, these are a few fish that I have found to be strangely influential.

 For years black drum were a puzzling enigma to me.
 Early on, I confused their wiggling tails at twilight with those of redfish.
 Black drum had a habit of luring me farther from the boat on sunset wades with their bold antics, only to ultimately deny me the satisfaction of catching one.
 They were picky.
 It was a game that inevitably left me frustrated, confused, and really not liking black drum too much.
 But then on a sultry afternoon I encountered a large school of drum in very clear shallow water, where I could actually see what they were doing and watch how they reacted to my flies.
 It was a real eye-opener.
 For years I assumed the key to catching black drum relied on casting some sort of special fly (which I clearly did not have).
 But that afternoon I dropped fly after fly under those black drum’s noses and watched them bite with authority, teaching me that correct presentation (not a secret fly) was the missing link.
 Black drum almost comically illustrate the point that presentation of the fly is often far more important than the fly itself.